fantin-mesny/amapec/README.md

 ```
 ### Re-training the model

-We provide in the repository the full training dataset as well as scripts to retrain the SVM classifier of AMAPEC.
+We provide in the repository the full training dataset as a zipped archive as well as scripts to retrain the SVM classifier of AMAPEC.
+Information regarding the composition of the training dataset can be found in and in the AMAPEC preprint (see citation above) and in the associated supplementary tables.

 ```
 conda activate amapec
 bash trainModel.sh